The Best Online Industrial Organizational Psychology Graduate Programs

 Students will receive extensive practical training in these areas throughout the curriculum and specifically through six credits of applied research or capstone projects.
 Many students have gone on to publish their research findings in professional journals.
 To successfully graduate, students must maintain a cumulative GPA of at least 3.00.

-Master of Science in Industrial Organizational Psychology – Requires a total of 48 credits, up to 40 of which may be applied towards the PhD program.
+Walden University offers the online Master of Science in Industrial Organizational Psychology degree program.
+This online IO Psychology master’s degree requires a total of 48 credits, up to 40 of which may be applied towards the PhD program.
 There are seven areas of specialization:

 - General Practice